geoaigroup/nasa_harvest_boundary_detection_challenge/README.md

 ```
 The trained models weights are saved inside a new directory **final_models**

+### To Download our final pretrained models
+The final models weights can be found in this link : [Model Weights](https://drive.google.com/drive/folders/1QFk31V9-P7Gf6nkREuD8a6af3nt6XYeG?usp=share_link)
 ### To Run inference on the test set and create a final submission
 ```bash
 $ python3 ensemble_submission.py --input_dir './final_models' --data_dir './data'